-INCLUSION AND DIFFERENTIATED LEARNING
+INCLUSION AND ADAPTIVE TEACHING

-We will ensure RSE is sensitive to the different needs of individual pupils in respect to pupils' different abilities, levels of maturity and personal circumstances; for example their own sexual orientation, faith or culture and is taught in a way that does not subject pupils to discrimination.
+We will ensure RSE is sensitive to the different needs of individual pupils in respect to pupils' different abilities, levels of maturity and personal circumstances; for example, their own sexual orientation, faith or culture and is taught in a way that does not subject pupils to discrimination.
 Lessons will also help children to realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours (including cyber-bullying), use of prejudice-based language and how to respond and ask for help.
 (In looking at these questions, it is important to draw links to the school's inclusion policy).
+It is essential that all students are able to access the important themes and discussions in the RSE curriculum.
+In line with our whole school adaptive teaching strategy, we will ensure that the curriculum is adapted in the classroom to enable students with additional needs to access the learning.